Quivers and moduli spaces of pointed curves of genus zero: Weight space decomposition and moduli spaces for some bipartite quivers

-The following theorem follows mostly from \cite{GHP88}.
-We use this closed embedding of $\overline{M}_{0,n}$ to describe its functor of points, add the interpretation in terms of root systems and the link to the cross-ratio varieties.
-To relate $\overline{M}_{0,n}$ to $\overline{X}_{A_{n-1},A_3}$ use lemma \ref{le:cDelta-gammaI}.
+The following theorem is based on the closed embeddings of $\overline{M}_{0,n}$ and its universal curve in products of $\P^1$'s described in \cite[Prop.\ 4]{GHP88}.
+We use this to deduce a characterisation of the functor of points of $\overline{M}_{0,n}$, add the interpretation in terms of root systems and the link to the cross-ratio varieties using lemma \ref{le:cDelta-gammaI}.

 \begin{thm} The morphism

 where the product is over all subsets $I\subseteq\{1,\ldots,n\}$, $|I|=4$, is a closed embedding.
 This embedding induces an isomorphism $\overline{M}_{0,n}\to\overline{X}_{A_{n-1},A_3}$ and can be identified with the closed embedding